2022 State Conference

 Find below the winners and national qualifiers of the

-This year, we had three keynote guest speakers with breakout sessions and opening or closing sessions to discuss their challenges and successes as educators.
-Their information can be found below.
+In 2022 we had one keynote guest speaker at each location of the conference in Albuquerque and Las Cruces. with sessions to discuss their challenges and successes as educators.
+Their information can be found below and in greater detail within the downloadable programs above.

 Children's Literature K-3